espresso3389/flutter_oss_licenses/packages/flutter_oss_licenses/README.md

 ## Flutter usage sample

-Based on the generated `oss_licenses.dart` file, you can create your own license page like the following one:
+Using on the generated `oss_licenses.dart` file, you can create your own license page like the following one:

 ```dart
 import 'package:flutter/foundation.dart';